 Steve Howard Law will further explain.
 Just give me a call.
 Let’s talk.

 Third-Party Insurance, Bad Faith

 When you are dealing with an adverse party’s insurance company, that is called third party Insurance.
-A third-party insurer owes very little to no duty to a victim of injury caused by the negligence of its insured.
-A third party insurer (the company that sold the insurance not to you but to to the other party) cannot be blatantly dishonest or fraudulently misleading, but it does not owe you any duty of good faith.
-That is because the injury victim, in this case you, did not purchase the insurance.
+A third-party insurer owes very little to no duty to a victim of an injury caused by the negligence of its insured.
+A third party insurer (the company that sold the insurance, not to you but to the other party) cannot be blatantly dishonest or fraudulently misleading, but it does not owe you any duty of good faith.
+That is because the injury victim, in this case, you, did not purchase the insurance.
 Sometimes adjusters are inconsiderate or rude.
 Many times they are dismissive and uncaring.
-Other times they may well treat a person with some measure of dignity, professionalism and respect.
-The point is that unless you purchased the insurance, your rights to a bad faith claims lawsuit are essentially nonexistent.
+Other times they may well treat a person with some measure of dignity, professionalism, and respect.
+The point is that unless you purchased the insurance, your rights to a bad faith claim lawsuit are essentially nonexistent.

 If on the other hand, when you purchase the insurance and you are making a claim against your own, then both parties (you and your own insurance company) have a good-faith duty of fair dealing.
 When you have paid the premiums and bought a contract of insurance, and that’s really what it is – – a contract – -, your own insurance company must not arbitrarily place its own interest above yours.